 Yes, you have found someone, and you feel sexually attracted to them.
 But there is no need to rush things.
 Make sure that you are comfortable with that person and talk about what you like and what you don’t.
 Once you feel emotionally and spiritually connected to another woman and feel comfortable, you are ready to take the bid decision.

 Now, for the physical part, there is a lot that lesbians can have fun with.
 Lesbian women can try hugging, kissing, stroking, and stimulating each other’s genitals using their tongues and hands.
 Inserting fingers into each other’s vaginas also works.
-Rubbing against each others’ bodies together also stimulates you during lesbian sex.
+Rubbing against each other’s bodies together also stimulates you during lesbian sex.
 Also, there is a lot you can leave to your imagination.

 Meet Your Partner

 Lesbians are less in number.
 But that should not make finding a partner harder.
 Once you start manifesting yourself, you should start looking for women who might be interested in you.
-Lesbian teens can find others like you in your college campuses or universities.
+Lesbian teens can find others like you on your college campuses or universities.
 There are many active groups and organizations connecting people with queer sexuality.
 Thanks to the internet, you can meet many people like you online as well.

 Read Also: